dbissell6/DFIR/Blue_Book/Blue_Book.md

 ```
 python3 ~/Tools/volatility3-1.0.0/vol.py -f memory.raw windows.netscan
 ```
-Find all handles opened by process 3424
+Find all handles opened by process 3424.
+A handle represents an active instance of a kernel object that is currently open, like a file, registry key, mutex, process, or thread.

 ```
 python3 ~/Tools/volatility3-1.0.0/vol.py -f memory.raw windows.handles --pid 3424
 ```